 - Soufflé is Burnt AND Lands on the Floor: It wasn’t bad enough that Mrs. Bird was forced to hand in her notice when Isobel hired Ethel, former Downton maid and more recently a prostitute.
 Mrs. Bird’s soup kitchen alone spoke to her good character.
 I suppose tragedy was bound to happen.
 Ethel attempted a soufflé which was not only burnt, she dropped in on the floor.
 Not since the chicken in S1 have I seen such horror.
 Personally, I am not a fan of offals, but still it was tragic waste of food.
 A recipe for unburned kidney soufflé.
 The poor girl was trying so hard.

 I was so traumatized by what happened in the kitchens that I blanked out the rest of the show.
 Or was it the other way around?
 There were some other major plot twists, but I wouldn’t want to spoil things for those fans who have yet to see it.
-Perhaps I can talk about it another day, but today I will just console myself with pudding.
+Perhaps I can talk about it another day, but today I will just console myself with rice pudding.